Clinical Decision Support. Based on 2026 AHA/ACC Acute PE Guidelines. For educational support only. Always apply clinical judgement.

 Special Pop.

-LMWH preferred over UFH (Class I · 2026).
+LMWH preferred over UFH — Class I, 2026 AHA/ACC.
 UFH for: CrCl <30, pre-thrombolysis, instability.

 Enoxaparin PREFERRED

-LMWH · SC
+LMWH · Factor Xa inhibitor · SC

 Treatment q12h